Therapy for the overthinkers, comparison queens & self-doubt spiralers

 ¹ Overthinking & Anxiety

-That jittery, stomach-in-knots feeling when you walk into a room…or the way your brain keeps picking apart a tiny comment from earlier…yeah, we deal with that.
-We figure out how to shut that loop down before it ruins your whole vibe.
+That jittery, stomach-in-knots feeling when you walk into a room, or the way your brain keeps picking apart a tiny comment from earlier.
+We slow that down together and start understanding why your mind gets stuck there in the first place.

 • People walking through a grassy field with small white flowers, one person dressed in white and another in black.
 A colorful, cartoon-style flower illustration is overlaid on the bottom right corner of the image.